gotev/android-upload-service/uploadservice-ftp/README.md

 ```

 ### OS X
-I'm assuming you've followed the instructions in the previous paragraph.
+I'm assuming you've followed the instructions in the previous paragraph and you are already in a terminal in `android-upload-service/uploadservice-ftp/test-server` directory.
 ```
 alex@mbp:~$ cd osx; ./start
 ```